What Happens At Six Weeks Postpartum Checkup & Its Importance

 • Pre-existing health conditions: The sixth-week checkup is ideal to discuss your pregnancy and postpartum health problems with your doctor to prevent further complications.
 If you had blood pressure disorders, gestational diabetes, or preterm labor, you might be at increased risk of cardiovascular disorders (8).

-• Resuming physical activities: Your sixth-week postpartum checkup is the right time to discuss with your healthcare provider the types of normal activities and exercises suitable for you after delivery.
+• Resuming physical activities: Your sixth-week postpartum checkup is the right time to discuss with your healthcare provider the types of normal activities and the suitable postnatal exercises after delivery.

 • Nutrition and weight management: A right diet and appropriate BMI are essential for a woman after delivery.
 Hence, it is important to discuss the diet and multivitamins to be taken postpartum to help maintain good health and facilitate breastfeeding.